kiwi0fruit/jats/README.md

 So each of the static-dynamic functions can be under a temperament that could be described approximately like (just a random classification that most likely is wrong):

-* OEP - spontaneous proactivity,
+* OEP - spontaneous proactivity (flexible-maneuvering),
-* YEJ - rigid proactivity,
+* YEJ - rigid proactivity (linear-assertive),
-* OIJ - rigid reactivity,
+* OIJ - rigid reactivity (balanced stable),
-* YIP - spontaneous reactivity (aka adaptivity).
+* YIP - spontaneous reactivity aka adaptivity (receptive-adaptive).

 So To.dom.entp. would have dominant drive of spontaneous proactivity concerning systems.